aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `chunk_size` (String) Big files can be broken down into chunks during snapshotting if needed.
 Should be the same as for the 3rd party repository.
 - `compress` (Boolean) When set to true metadata files are stored in compressed format.
 - `endpoint_suffix` (String) Defines the DNS suffix for Azure Storage endpoints.
+- `include_aliases` (Boolean) Whether to restore aliases alongside their associated indexes.
+Default is true.
 - `indices` (String) A comma-delimited list of indices to restore from the snapshot.
 Multi-index syntax is supported.
 By default, a restore operation includes all data streams and indices in the snapshot.
 If this argument is provided, the restore operation only includes the data streams and indices that you specify.
 Example: `metrics*,logs*,data-20240823`.
 - `key` (String, Sensitive) Azure account secret key.
 One of key or sas_token should be specified.
 - `restore_global_state` (Boolean) If true, restore the cluster state.
 Defaults to false.